 So why do you need to get off the couch, stand up and move?
 Your overall health counts on it.
 Living a sedentary lifestyle, you age more quickly, decrease mobility and increase your risk for many health conditions.
 You can prevent so many health problems through consistent daily action.

 Need help in getting off the couch?
-Here are some tips to motivate you on your journey.
+Here are some tips from Fit Aspect to motivate you on your journey.

 - Think of this time as self-care or “me time.”
 You need to look at exercise as an important lifestyle change necessary in taking care of you in the best way possible.

 - Set an achievable goal and be realistic.
 A fitness assessment can help determine your goals after examining the results.
 Speak with your health care provider or physical therapist or personal trainer to point you in the direction of a good assessment tool, and follow through with the results and necessary changes.

 - Set specific milestones along the way towards your goal.
 By taking steps in increments makes the task more manageable and motivational.

 - Lifestyle changes are necessary along with exercise.
 When attending birthday parties, holiday meals, or family night out, don’t deprive yourself but do take responsibility for your actions.
 Being held accountable by a friend or family member will help you to attain your goals.

 - Create a doable plan and workout schedule.
 If you go to a gym, set your schedule weekly or monthly and make sure it’s in your planner.
 If you work out at home, set a specific time of day and stick to it.